wcheng-t12/vertex-codenection/README.md

 ### Feasibility

-VERTEXLOAD is intentionally scoped around a small number of high-impact interactions rather than a large number of features.
+VertexLoad is intentionally scoped around a small number of high-impact interactions rather than a large number of features.

 The core workload calculations can be handled through **rule-based backend logic**, while AI is used where it provides the most value: **reducing manual input and improving communication**.